moliver28/research-handbook/content/handbook/support/workflows/account_changes.md

 If in doubt, please ask a Support manager to review.

+#### Communicating Financial Implications

+In situations where Support intervenes [with permission](#asking-permission), the changes requested by the customer may have financial implications.
+All discussions about the financial implications of these changes must be referred to the Sales team.
+Use the appropriate [Slack channel](/handbook/sales/sales-google-groups/##slack-channels-and-groups) to start the conversation.
+A complete and correct answer from the right person later is better than an incomplete or inaccurate answer "now".

 ## Project/Group Changes

 In cases where Support needs to take action on the project or group, such as for troubleshooting purposes, Support should do two things: